The multiple coherence scales of C IV at cosmic noon: Discussion

-It is also interesting to make a comparison with independent measurements of clustering of \civ\ systems.
-To do so, we first projected \xvr\ in velocity.
+It is also interesting to make a comparison with independent measurements of the clustering of \civ\ systems.
+To do this, we first projected \xvr\ in velocity.
 Fig. \ref{acf_v_civ} shows $\xi(\Delta v)$ in two bins around $\Delta r = 10$ kpc.
-Notably, the amplitudes of \xiv\ in the two bins are quite different, which is expected given the results of Section \ref{TCA}; however, such difference makes a direct comparison with single quasar line-of-sight results more difficult.
-At small separations, \xiv\ becomes comparable with the velocity clustering measured directly towards single quasar lines-of-sight (green points), obtained using data with similar resolution at $z\sim2.2$~\citep{Scannapieco06}.
-Based on this similarity, we fit our \xiv\ points at $\Delta r < 10$ kpc using two Gaussians, following \citet{Boksenberg15}:
+Notably, the amplitudes of \xiv\ in the two bins are quite different, which is expected given the results of Section \ref{TCA}.
+This difference makes a direct comparison with single quasar line of sight results more difficult, however.
+At small separations, \xiv\ becomes comparable with the velocity clustering measured directly toward single quasar lines of sight (green points), obtained using data with a similar resolution at $z\approx2.2$~\citep{Scannapieco06}.
+Based on this similarity, we fit our \xiv\ points at $\Delta r < 10$ kpc using two Gaussians following \citet{Boksenberg15},